GraphiteEditor/Graphite/website/content/_index.md

 # Powerful proceduralism

-**Graphite is the first and only graphic design app to offer procedural vector editing.**
+**Graphite is the first and only graphic design package to offer procedural vector editing.**

-This new capability has just recently shown its potential.
-Now, expanding Graphite's procedural powers is the focus of development in 2024.

 </div>
 </section>